Remodeling Your Home to be Handicap Accessible

 The very first and most simple thing you can do to make your home more accessible is to rearrange furniture and even rooms.
 There should be a clear 32”-36” pathway throughout the home and especially around doorways.
 Low, sharp corners should be covered to prevent unfortunate accidents.

 Wheelchairs are typically under 30” wide but when they turn they require at least 32” of space.
-Older homes especially sometimes have very thin door frames which make rooms inaccessible to the handicapped.
+Older homes especially sometimes have very thin door frames that make rooms inaccessible to the handicapped.

 Here are your options if the doors in your home make it handicap inaccessible: